 All of the above pales in comparison to Russia’s interventions in its neighbors’ political turmoil.
 First, Russia won a decisive victory in the Second Chechen War in the first years of Putin’s administration.
 Then, in August 2008, Russia invaded Georgia in a war that cost hundreds of lives and also resulted in Russian victory, despite former American presidential candidate John McCain’s claim that “We are all Georgians”.
 Now, we have the ongoing crisis of the Crimea, which has voted for independence and hoped for annexation by Russia.
 This latest conflict is perhaps the most concerning as the possibility of American involvement seems greater than what happened in 2008.
 Indeed, global fears of the conflict escalating are by far the most disturbing of news currently scaring the world… Update, March 2020: With Russia firmly in control of the Crimea, the land grab has spread to other parts of the Ukraine that Russia is attempting to also annex.
 Fighting between the Ukrainian army and Russians continues and has played a part in the American political picture that led to the impeachment of Donald Trump.

 And to make matters worse, should a war erupt, we Americans no longer have Sarah Palin as governor as our first line of defense!

-In any event, we have already had one Crimean War, do you think we will have another in 2014?
+Question for students (and subscribers): In any event, we have already had one Crimean War, but do you think we will have another in 2014?
 Should Britain and America come to the Ukraine’s defense should a war break out?
 Would a war between the United States and Russia have to be a nuclear war?
-Please let us know in the comments!
+Please let us know in the comments section below this article.